droberson/archbloom/README.md

 this element's occurrence rate increased over time?" or "Has this element exceeded a threshold in the last N minutes?"

+## Count-Min Sketch

+NOT IMPLEMENTED YET.

+Count-Min Sketch is used for approximating frequency of elements and suitable for use on streaming data.
+Count-Min Sketch can answer how many times an element has been seen, with the potential of slight overcounting, but never undercounting.

+These can be used to answer questions such as "How many times has this domain name been seen?"

+## Spectral Bloom Filters

+NOT IMPLEMENTED YET.

+Spectral Bloom Filters are designed to determine multi-set membership and approximate counts of elements within several sets.
+These allow for estimation of frequency or multiplicity of elements rather than existence or count as provided by normal Bloom filters and counting Bloom filters.

+These are remarkably similar to counting Bloom filters, but have different logic for updating counters, querying the filter, removing/decreasing elements, and methods of managing collisions.

 ## Cuckoo filters

+PARTIALLY IMPLEMENTED.

 Cuckoo filters are a similar concept to bloom filters, but implemented with a different strategy.
 In some cases, they may be more